fREQUENTLY aSKED qUESTIONS

 At the time of the visit, payment can be made with cash, check or credit card.

-If a statement is sent for any charges not covered by insurance, payment can be made by mail or electronically by clicking PAY NOW.
+If a statement is sent for any charges not covered by insurance, payment can be made by mail or electronically by clicking PAYMENTS.